logo image

 RS Home

-Tantallon Castle is 31 miles east of Edinburgh, 3 miles east of North Berwick.
+Tantallon Castle is 31 miles east of Edinburgh, 3 miles east of North Berwick, built from the 1300s for William Douglas.

 Tantallon Castle is open 1st Apr to 30 Sept: 9.30am to 5.30pm with the last entry 5pm.
 1 Oct to 31 Mar: 10am to 4pm with the last entry 3.30pm.
 There is a small entrance fee.
 Postcode: EH39 5PN.